spokencreate/NutriMenu/README.md

 # NutriMenu 🍲

-**NutriMenu** is a web application that provides nutritious, African-themed meal suggestions for breakfast, lunch, dinner, and snacks.
+**NutriMenu** is a Web application that provides nutritious, African-themed meal suggestions for breakfast, lunch, dinner, and snacks.
 It blends modern web technologies with the rich diversity of African cuisine to help users make healthy and culturally inspired food choices.

 ---